 But what if your admin panel is not accessible?
 It seems hectic, right?

-Well, mostly, the admin panel is still reachable, and you can use any method for login, like using the link (https://example.com/wp-admin) and deactivating the plugin.
+Well, mostly, the admin panel is still accessible, and you can use any method for logging in, such as using the link (https://example.com/wp-admin) and deactivating the plugin.

 But in case the panel is not available, follow the steps and do it manually:

-The first thing you should do is go to the file manager of the server.
-In the file manager, search for the cache plugin that you are using and remove it.
-If your server doesn’t have a file manager, then log into SSH and delete the cache plugin from here.
+The first thing you should do is go to the server’s file manager.
+In the file manager, search for the cache plugin you are using and remove it.
+If your server doesn’t have a file manager, then log into SSH and delete the cache plugin from there.

-You will find the cache plugin under public_html.
+You will find the cache plugin in the public_html folder.

-In case the issue persists, you can reactivate your plugin and move on to the next step.
+If the problem still happens, you can reactivate your plugin and then move on to the next step.

 3. Removing addHandler Code from Your .htaccess File